 Michael has taught piano for many years, working with all ages from primary school pupils to adults, and with all levels from beginners to advanced students.
 He has taught aural training and music theory, and given classes on Leaving Certificate harmony and melodic composition.
 He also teaches the organ, and was a tutor for the Dublin Diocesan organ tuition scheme, as well as being a member of the Dublin Diocesan Commission for Sacred Music.

 He has given solo organ recitals in The Netherlands (including St Bavo’s Church, Haarlem and the Westerkerk, Amsterdam), Spain, the UK and Ireland (St Mary’s Pro-Cathedral, Dublin; St Patrick’s Cathedral, Dublin; St Michael’s Church, Dún Laoghaire; Church of Ss Peter and Paul, Cork), and accompanied vocal soloists and choirs for numerous concerts and competitions.

 As coach and accompanist, Michael has worked with students preparing for vocal and instrumental exams, Junior Certificate and Leaving Certificate music practical exams, competitions (such as the Feis Ceoil, Dublin and Newpark Music Festival, Dublin) and third-level auditions at the Royal Irish Academy of Music and DIT Conservatory of Music.
 Michael also ran a music school in Dublin for several years, and has been involved with music education as an adjudicator and consultant.
-Since moving to Mayo, Michael has been teaching piano and music theory at Louisburgh Music School and accompanying choir rehearsals for Cór Mhaigh Eo.
+Michael currently teaches piano, keyboard harmony, and music theory at Louisburgh Music School, and accompanies vocal and instrumental students for exams and competitions.